-Final cases for and against voting to re-elect President Obama are now being made in progressive circles, with the Supreme Court at the forefront of the debate.
-Although I come down on the re-elect Obama side and always have for a number of reasons, I think the way this debate has played out has done a disservice to all involved.
+Last minute appeals to disaffected progressive voters are now being made, with the Supreme Court at the forefront of the debate as always.
+Although I come down emphatically on the side that argues for all to vote to re-elect President Obama and always have for a number of reasons, it’s not hard to see how the way this debate has played out has done a disservice to all involved.

 A brief overview: